GuanceCloud/guance-docs/docs/en/ci-visibility/explorer.md

 ### Custom Display Columns

-In the viewer list, you can customize adding, editing, deleting, and dragging display columns by 「Show Columns」.When the mouse is placed on the viewer display column, click the 「Settings」 button to support the display column to ascend, descend, move the column to the left, move the column to the right, add the column to the left, add the column to the right, replace the column, add to shortcut filter, add to group, remove the column and other operations.More custom display columns can be found in the document [Display Column Description](../getting-started/necessary-for-beginners/explorer-search.md#columns) 。
+In the explorer list, you can customize adding, editing, deleting, and dragging display columns by 「Show Columns」.When the mouse is placed on the explorer display column, click the 「Settings」 button to support the display column to ascend, descend, move the column to the left, move the column to the right, add the column to the left, add the column to the right, replace the column, add to shortcut filter, add to group, remove the column and other operations.More custom display columns can be found in the document [Display Column Description](../getting-started/necessary-for-beginners/explorer-search.md#columns) 。

 ### Data Export

-In the viewer list, you can first filter the data you want to export for viewing and analysis, and support exporting to CSV files, dashboards and notes by clicking the small 「Settings」 icon.
+In the explorer list, you can first filter the data you want to export for viewing and analysis, and support exporting to CSV files, dashboards and notes by clicking the small 「Settings」 icon.

 ## Gitlab

-### Pipeline Viewers
+### Pipeline Explorer

-In the top left corner of the viewer, you can switch to the 「Gitlab Pipeline」 viewer to query and analyze the CI Pipeline process, including Pipeline ID, name, duration, commit content, commit time, and more.
+In the top left corner of the explorer, you can switch to the 「Gitlab Pipeline」 explorer to query and analyze the CI Pipeline process, including Pipeline ID, name, duration, commit content, commit time, and more.

 ![](img/10.ci_5.png)